 11. Everything surrounds baby- even when I have a break.

 When I finally get to have a nap, get to go out shopping by myself or go out for dinner without kids.
 As much as I look forward to getting away once in awhile, I also can’t wait to get back home to see my baby again.
 They’re all we want to talk about!
 I will see something shopping & it will reminds me of him.
 We pretty much miss them all the time.
 But DO take that walk, DO go for that coffee, don’t ever feel guilty- make time for you too!

 12. I lost a lot of hair after…

 Holy cow.
-This is no joke.
-Taking all those vitamins during pregnancy we get thick, lush locks.
+This is no joke!
+Taking all those vitamins during pregnancy we get thick, luscious locks.
 But then after quitting, I lost so much hair!
-I’d brush my hair every morning & so much would come off.
+I’d brush my hair every morning & so much would fall out.
 I thought okay, just a few days of this.
-Nope…it was a few months.
+Nope…it was more like a few months.
 I’d wash my hair, and even more would fall out.
-I was so concerned, but my hairdresser said it’s completely normally & will eventually slow back down.
-It totally did, but still…no one told me this would happen.
+I was so concerned, but my hairdresser said it’s completely normally & that I would eventually slow back down.
+It did, but still…no one told me this would happen?!